The last house of the Virgin Mary in Ephesus

 An unexpected search in the 19th century

 At the end of the 19th century, in what was then the Ottoman Empire, lived Marie de Mandat-Grancey, a French nun and superior of a hospital in Smyrna.
-She was well acquainted with both the tradition linking Mary to Ephesus and the visionary texts of Emmerich.
+She was well acquainted with both the tradition linking Mary to Ephesus and the visionary texts attributed to Emmerich.

 In 1891, together with Lazarist priests, he made an unusual decision: to physically search for the place described in the visions.